Barbara Lorraine Clark

 Brief Life History of Barbara Lorraine

 When Barbara Lorraine Clark was born on 3 April 1930, in Kansas City, Jackson, Missouri, United States, her father, Henry Peter Clark, was 23 and her mother, Margaret Frances Williams, was 19.
 She married Alonzo Moody Parsons on 4 September 1948, in Kansas City, Wyandotte, Kansas, United States.
 She lived in Kansas City, Wyandotte, Kansas, United States for about 10 years.
-She died on 30 July 2005, in Raymore, Cass, Missouri, United States, at the age of 75, and was buried in Peculiar, Cass, Missouri, United States.
+She died on 30 July 2005, in Raymore, Cass, Missouri, United States, at the age of 75, and was buried in Peculiar, Van Buren, Missouri, United States.

 Photos and Memories (1)